 You can also experiment with add-ins like diced jalapeños, avocado chunks, or chopped red onion or shallot.

-How do you make Tuna Salad
+How to make Tuna Fish Salad

 This recipe comes together so quickly and easily.
 Here’s what to do: